 The 10 Best Water Guns

-This wiki has been updated 29 times since it was first published in January of 2016.
+This wiki has been updated 34 times since it was first published in January of 2016.
 Water guns promote outdoor fun and encourage kids to run around in the fresh air, instead of staying hunched over their computers and phone screens all summer.
 If you want your youngsters to enjoy the warmer months the old-fashioned way, check out our selection of the coolest poolside and backyard toys today.
 We've also included several options that don't resemble actual weapons.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes